-The exhibition also focuses on four other themes.
-Erasmus’s views on scholarship and education, war and peace and church and art, and his book The Praise of Folly are illustrated with the aid of works of art and objects.
+The exhibition also focused on four other themes.
+Erasmus’s views on scholarship and education, war and peace and church and art, and his book The Praise of Folly were illustrated with the aid of works of art and objects.

 Erasmus spoke out frankly about the social ills of his age.
 He lived at the time of Charles V and constantly called for peace in those turbulent times.
 As a humanist he believed in education.
 Jan van Scorel’s portrait of a young scholar illustrates the importance Erasmus attached to scholarship and the upbringing of children.